‘Who’s Next?’: The Mysterious Blind-Item King Who Exposed Weinstein, Spacey, and Lauer Before the Media

 To re-listen to the interview today, in retrospect, the phrasing of Lauer’s question to Stewart feels particularly tone-deaf.

 Seemingly apologizing for having to even address a blind item-level topic at all, Lauer says, “I need to—while you’re here—ask you for your comment on something quickly.
-Your friend and colleague Louis CK has been accused and has admitted to some lewd acts involving women.
+Your friend and colleague Louis C.K. has been accused and has admitted to some lewd acts involving women.
 What was the impact on you…?”

 In the not even two months since the Weinstein story broke and unleashed an assault of media truth-telling, an endless downfall of power players in Hollywood who once seemed untouchable have in the weeks since become actually untouchable.